Arthroscopic Ligament Surgery (Video Link - Arthroscopic Ligament Surgery)

-We are pioneers in A C L reconstruction, doing nearly 300 cases every year for the last 20 yrs.
+We are pioneers in ACL reconstruction, doing nearly 300 cases every year for the last 20 yrs.
 We have standardized our technique for getting best results.
 Following are the salient features of our technique:

 - We have an aggressive, well -coordinated, goal oriented post-operative rehabilitation programme.

 What are the results of ACL surgery?

 ACL surgery is one of the very successful operations.
 But, in a surgery which involves healing of tissues and creation of substitute of natural body parts, a lot depends upon a patient’s healing potential.
 Even in the best of hands this operation is successful in 90% of cases.
-There are 5% cases where the graft does not take blood supply from the body, and remains weak and sometime ruptures.
+There are 10% cases where the graft does not take blood supply from the body, and remains weak and sometime ruptures.

 What is the procedure of getting operating?

 You are admitted to the hospital for one day.
 Some tests are conducted on you to make sure that your body is ﬁt for anaesthesia.
 The operation is usually carried out under a spinal anaesthetic (an injection in your back), or sometimes under general anaesthetic.

 On the day of surgery:

 After the surgery, the nurses observe your recovery to make sure that your blood pressure, pulse, other vital signs, and the operated site are normal.
 In the recovery ward, you may have a bandage or temporary brace on your knee.
 You will be discharged from hospital on the day after surgery.

 You will be up and about with the support of a crutch on the second day after surgery.
-You will be using crutches for ﬁrst 2 weeks.
-You can start going to the office after 2 weeks but with restricted mobility.
+You will be using crutches for ﬁrst 2 wks.
+You can start going to the office after 2 wks but with restricted mobility.
 It takes nearly 3 months of physiotherapy to feel normal in day to day activities.
 It might take upto 6-9 months to become ﬁt for sports.

 Follow up visits with surgeon: